nexusproject/phcl/docs/runtime.md

 The decorated class becomes a generation template and is not rendered directly.
 Concrete declaration classes are materialized as soon as Python applies the decorator, so the renderer still receives ordinary declaration classes.
+These generated declarations are anonymous subclasses of the template.
+They inherit the template body in the normal Python way, and `this.*` selectors are resolved for each generated subclass when PHCL reads its attributes.

 ```python
 class BucketArn(Output):